metanorma/firelight/README.rst

       [--rev <other-revision-or-spec>]
       [--debug]

-The command must be run from the root of the repository that has Anafero config file in the root.
+The command must be run from the root of a repository that has Anafero config file in the root.

 Anafero config